The Theory of the Entire Algebraic Functions

 Let $A$ be the integral closure of the ring of polynomials $\Cc[t]$, within the field of algebraic functions in one variable.
 We show that $A$ interprets the ring of integers.
 This contrasts with the analogue for finite fields, proved to have a decidable theory in \cite{prestel-schmid}, \cite{ vddries-macintyre}.

 \begin{section}{Introduction}

 For an integral domain $A$, let $A^{int}$ denote the integral closure of $A$ within the algebraic closure of the field of fractions of $A$.
 Thus $\Zz^{int}$ is the ring of algebraic integers.
 Our motivation is the theorem of \cite{vddries}, that the theory of $\Zz^{int}$ is decidable (see also \cite{vddries-macintyre}, \cite{prestel-schmid}.)
 There is a well-established analogy, going back to Leibniz and Euler, between integers and polynomials; rational numbers and rational functions; algebraic numbers and algebraic functions.
-The geometric counterpart of the arithmetic ring $\Zz^{int}$ is $\cti := \Cc[t]^{int}$, the ring of algebraic functions that are entire, i.e. holomorphic as functions on the associated Riemann surface.
-It is thus natural to ask as to the decidability of this ring.
+The geometric counterpart of the arithmetic ring $\Zz^{int}$ is $\cti := \Cc[t]^{int}$ the ring of entire algebraic functions.\footnote{ An algebraic function is a multi-valued function $y$ of $t$, defined by a polynomial equation in $t$ and $y$.
+It is natural to call it \emph{entire} if $y$ never takes the value $\infty$ as long as $t \in \Cc$.
+This is equivalent to $y$ being integral over $\Cc[t]$, and for our purposes we simply define the ring of entire algebraic functions to be $\Cc[t]^{int}$.} It is thus natural to ask as to the decidability of this ring.
 The answer turns out to go the other way.
 Recall that the {\em Kronecker dimension} of a field $k$ is the transcendence degree over the prime field, plus one if the characteristic is $0$.

 \begin{thm} Let $\kk$ be a field of positive Kronecker dimension.
 Let $\cti$ be the integral closure of $\kk [t]$ in ${\kk}(t)^{alg}$.
 Then the first-order theory $\Th(\cti,+,\cdot,t)$ interprets $\Th(\Nn,+,\cdot)$. \end{thm}